eip-home/eip-headers/draft-eip-headers-definitions.md

 ~~~

    First 3 bits in Option type field:

    - 0 0 Skip if not implemented

    - 1 Content might change at every hop

    (eventually) EIP code needs to be allocated by IANA
-   for the time being we use 11110, so overall the Option Type is
+   for the time being we use 11110, so overall the Option Type for EIP is

    0x3E	001	11110	RFC3692-style Experiment